Text Link

 Food plays a central role in many ceremonies, traditions, rituals, and other social gatherings across nearly every culture on Earth.
 And even at its most basic level, food is something we literally need to survive and maintain basic metabolic functions.

-Thinking about food is perfectly normal, and there are many reasons why people think about food regularly.
+Thinking about food is perfectly normal, and, for the most part, how to stop thinking about food isn't something someone should worry about.
+There are many reasons why people think about food regularly.

 Biology